sourabh-patil/sourabh-patil/README.md

-# Hi there (I hope it's a human), just another natural neural net like you, trying to minimize the loss in the real world by optimizing life one gradient descent at a time.
+# Hi there 🤖 (I hope it's a human 🙃), just another natural neural net 🧠 like you, trying to minimize the loss 📉 in the real world 🌍 by optimizing life one gradient descent 📊 at a time.

 🎓 **Alma Mater**: Indian Institute of Technology, Bombay
 📍 **Specialization**: Communication and Signal Processing